azayrahmad/0AD-Morale-System/README.md

-# morale-system
+# 0 AD Morale System
- 0 AD Morale System
+This is a simple mod to simulate morale in 0 A.D. units.